candycode/loco/README.md

 the cmake configuration file to learn how to bundle all the scripts and resources in a single file.

+Note that there is no plan to support any mobile platform at this time since after experimenting with different solutions, and having worked for a few years in mobile development I believe there is no need of such a toolkit for mobile platforms thanks to their (now)polished and feature rich APIs and the availability of platforms such as PhoneGap, Appcelerator, Xamarin and others.

 ## Main features